 GROW stands for Greater Rural Opportunities for Women

-Families in northern Ghana have nutritious food throughout the year as women increase agricultural production, strengthen their links to markets, diversify the food they produce and understand more about nutrition.
+Families in Northern Ghana have nutritious food throughout the year as women increase their agricultural production, strengthen their links to markets, diversify the food they produce, and increase their understanding of nutrition.

 Over 23,000 women farmers and their families

 Ghana has emerged as one of Africa’s economic success stories with steady economic growth during the past two decades, particularly in its agriculture and mining sectors.

-Strategies that enhance food security while ensuring improved income opportunities for rural populations are critical to reduce chronic food shortages and dependency on food aid and safety net programs.
+Strategies that can enhance food security while ensuring better income opportunities for rural populations are critical to reduce chronic food shortages and dependency on food aid.

-Recognizing that multiple factors contribute to food security, the project provided training and technical assistance to help women make sound nutritional choices for their families.
-Financial literacy training helped women and their families better manage their resources and savings opportunities were made available so that women could invest in expanding their productive activities.
+The project also provided technical assistance and financial literacy training to support women to make sound nutritional choices for their families and better manage their financial resources.
+Savings opportunities were also made available so that women could invest in expanding their productive activities.

-The project was implemented in partnership with local organizations with a focus on strengthening local capacity and experience in delivering market-driven programing.
+The project was implemented in partnership with local organizations with a focus on strengthening local capacity and experience in delivering market-driven programming.